 The toughest decision is when I dare to steer away from their specially made charsiu (roast pork) and order their Tonkatsu Tan Tan, which is guaranteed satisfaction when the deep fried pork cutlet meets the broth and noodles.
 It’s not on the menu, but sometimes I’ll even request a side of soft poached egg and a scoop of curry on top, for an explosion of flavor.

 Shoyu-based ramen lovers should look no further than their Truffle Shoyu Ramen.
 The flavor of the broth becomes intense as it is fused with a combination of Italian black truffle powder and oil.
 The bowl is complete with some shimeji mushrooms, a soft boiled egg, thinly sliced chicken breast, and fresh assortment of vegetables.

 Or also turn to their Shredded Pork & Szechuan Pickle Shoyu Ramen.
 It’s a mouthful just like it sounds with a nice serving of shredded pork and complimenting Szechuan spiced pickles.

 Open Daily 11 AM to 8:30 PM - Phone (808) 947-9188

 Multiple Locations - International Market Place 3rd Fl, Ala Moana Center, and Ward Center

-King Street is a haven for good local food here in Hawaii, and Wagoya helps keep up that reputation with ramen that consistently rates in the top 5 on Oahu.
-Wagoya translates to “Our Home”, and you can site the local community sharing this feeling as their own.
+King Street is a haven for good local food here in Hawaii, and Wagaya helps keep up that reputation with ramen that consistently rates in the top 5 on Oahu.
+Wagaya translates to “Our Home”, and you can site the local community sharing this feeling as their own.

 Before we get to the ramen let’s talk about the appetizers, because they are not to be missed!
 I’m always dreaming about their Corn Fritters when I think of Wagaya.